Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Unwitting Instigator of Doom: Randall staying alive is what exacerbates the conflict between Rick and Shane until their eventual breaking point.

 - Wrong Genre Savvy: He thinks that telling Rick and Shane that he knows Maggie means that they'll spare him due to the connection and a sense of empathy.
-Actually it makes the argument that they should kill him even more convincing, as that means he knows where the farm is.
+It actually makes the argument that they should kill him even more convincing, even to Rick, as that means he knows where the farm is and by extension he could bring his friends there.

 Portrayed by: Michael Raymond-JamesA member of the Living from Philadelphia who meets Rick, Glenn, and Hershel in a bar in Georgia in an intense encounter that ends in his death at Rick's hands.